 Many packages mean longer install times, even if you're using PNPM or Yarn 2.

 2. Insecure and outdated packages

-Bundling so many packages makes tracking harder.
-Some become insecure later.
+Bundling so many packages makes it harder to keep track of them all, and many become abandoned and insecure later.

-Things improved but any insecure package is something to worry about.
-There are still quite a few.
+Things improved but any insecure package is something to worry about, and there are still quite a few.

-I still get Dependabot alerts from one of my first GitHub projects.
+In my GitHub repos using CRA, I get several Dependabot alerts at every turn - even from one of my first GitHub projects.

-And they're always about security flaws in packages CRA installed.
+And they're almost always about security flaws in packages CRA installed.

 3. Limited customization options